-H. To support the philanthropic aims of the Foundation with a minimum annual gift in an amount set by the Board.
-The annual gift should only mark the beginning of the Board members' support, and they are encouraged, as appropriate, to support other funds supplemental to the University, to make leadership gifts to special projects, and to make provisions for planned giving and support the University through their foundations and corporations.

-I. To serve as an effective University ambassador in the community.

-3.3 Selection of Elected Directors.
+- H. To support the philanthropic aims of the Foundation with a minimum annual gift in an amount set by the Board.
+The annual gift should only mark the beginning of the Board members' support, and they are encouraged, as appropriate, to support other funds - supplemental to the University, to make leadership gifts to special projects, and to make provisions for planned giving and support the University through their foundations and corporations. - I. To serve as an effective University ambassador in the community. - 3.3 Selection of Elected Directors.
 The Governance Committee will review candidates for Elected Directors and each candidate will be subject to confirmation by the CEO and University President prior to standing for election.
 The Board will elect the Directors.
-The Elected Directors will be subject to Board of Trustees review and approval.
-All Elected Directors will be voting members of the Board.

-3.4 Ex Officio Directors.
-Ex Officio Directors are voting members of the Board and will be as follows: Chair of the Board of Trustees, University President, Chair of the UCF Alumni Board of Directors and President of the UCF Athletics Association Board of Directors.

-3.5 Emeritus Director.
+The Elected Directors will be voting members of the Board. - 3.4 Ex Officio Directors.
+Ex Officio Directors are voting members of the Board and will be as follows: Chair of the Board of Trustees, University President, Chair of the UCF Alumni Board of Directors and President of the UCF Athletics Association Board of Directors. - 3.5 Emeritus Director.
 Any Elected Director who has served two full terms may be nominated and appointed as an Emeritus Director following a six month period beginning at the conclusion of the second term.
 The Governance Committee will nominate Elected Directors who have served the University with distinguished service.
 The Board will serve as the final body to approve the nomination(s).
 Emeritus Directors will be non-voting.